rubi1rdz/A9-Final-Project/README.md

     - EDA & CDA
          - Single & Multivariable Linear Regressions
          - Forward Stepwise BIC
+- Excel files used for our analysis and R code
 - Link to our StoryMap
 https://arcg.is/1fOGne